bibleexchange/courses/book-of-romans/001_doctrinal/803_patiently-wait-for-the-adoption.md

 Adoption in Paul's letters is expansive.
 It includes the principles of "placement in the family of God" as for each Believer is a work completed, but it also speaks of a work not yet done.
 In Romans 8:23, Adoption is something the Believer who has received the firstfruits of the Spirit does "wait for".

 The "Adoption" for which the Believer patiently waits has to do with placing the fully matured and fully developed into Sonship.
-This thought combined with the manifestation of the sons of God (v.19) speak of God’s ultimate plan in salvation.
+This thought combined with the manifestation of the sons of God (v.19) speak of God&apos;s ultimate plan in salvation.
 He is desirous to have many sons like His only Son.
 We often refer to this plan as End Time Salvation.

-End Time Salvation is God’s plan of salvation in its totality, salvation to the uttermost, of the whole man—body, soul, and spirit—which in time past was not an available provision because of the appropriateness of time.
+End Time Salvation is God&apos;s plan of salvation in its totality, salvation to the uttermost, of the whole man&mdash;body, soul, and spirit&mdash;which in time past was not an available provision because of the appropriateness of time.
 It is now made available to us living in the end times (or, the time of the end).

 It is communicated throughout Scripture through many different thoughts.
 Listed below are some of the thoughts included in End Time Salvation:
 - End Time Deliverance